huonw/spellck/README.md

 letters from `spellck` and `std` & `extra` respectively that are correct, but are not in my `/usr/share/dict/words`.

-Known to work with Rust commit cac525dd.
+Known to work with Rust commit d8d1b8f8.

-<sup>1</sup> Not guaranteed; Rust's privacy rules are non-obvious, and are
+<sup>1</sup> Not guaranteed; it should be running the compiler pass
-currently buggy anyway.
+that checks this, but currently is not doing so.

 ## Args